 Keep in mind that you still can use a single HDMI cable to connect two or more devices but you'd need a good splitter which is going to cost you more money than having bought a DisplayPort cable to begin with.
 So why go through all this hassle just to get mediocre results when you can have the best possible result while spending the same amount of money if not less.

-DisplayPort vs HDMI – Which Is the Best
+DisplayPort vs HDMI - Which

 So even though the vast majority of the population uses HDMI as it is very easy to use and if you need it for something simple, we too would advise you to pick HDMI rather than DisplayPort as it is fairly cheaper.
 But if you want to get the best results without losing any quality over the way then choosing the DisplayPort cable's route is a no-brainer.